rahulmaddineni/mbe-playground/README.md

 ### `npm run server`

 Runs the NodeJS - Express Server. \
-Server will be running at [http://localhost:5002](http://localhost:5002)
+Server will be running at [http://localhost:3002](http://localhost:3002)
 - Run with --https arg to enable https for localhost testing

+Proxy enabled at port 3000, any calls to server will flow through 3000

 ### `npm run dev`